Vallea Lumina is an attraction with lights and illuminations in the forest near Whistler. It’s located a couple of hours north of Vancouver.

 Vallea Lumina in Whistler

-The Adventure Group (TAG) is a company that offers ziplining, all-terrain vehicle tours, white-water rafting and ropes course adventures.
-It also has a cool light walk attraction called Vallea Lumina.
+The Adventure Group (TAG) is the company behind this cool light walk attraction called Vallea Lumina.
+TAG also offers ziplining, all-terrain vehicle tours, white-water rafting and ropes course adventures.

 About the Vallea Lumina Light Walk

 Vallea Lumina is located on Cougar Mountain just past Whistler.
-The experience is a collaboration between The Adventure Group and Moment Factory, a Canadian production studio.
+The experience is a collaboration between TAG and Moment Factory, a Canadian production studio.

 The night walk is held throughout the whole year, with differences in theme during the winter compared to the warmer seasons.
 Vallea Lumina is an all-encompassing multimedia show that has all sorts of lights, projections and special effects.
 It turns the woods into quite a magical place!

 The whole experience takes place on trails that wind through the Whistler forest.
-The beginning is at The Adventure Group’s Basecamp which is only a 10- to 15-minute drive from Whistler Village.
+The beginning is at TAG’s Basecamp which is only a 10- to 15-minute drive from Whistler Village.

 Vallea Lumina in Spring, Summer and Fall

 The summer show usually takes place from June to October.
-The 2024 edition opens on May 31st and runs on select dates until the fall.
+The 2025 edition opened on May 10th and it runs until October 4th.

-Because the sun sets at different times over the course of the summer, the time that Vallea Lumina starts changes too (or at least that’s the case in most years).
+Because the sun sets at different times over the course of the summer, the time that Vallea Lumina starts changes too.
 At the peak of the summer the first show usually begins at around 10:00 pm.
-By the beginning of the fall the experience begins at around 7:30 pm.
+By early fall the experience begins at around 8:00 pm or even sooner.
+In 2025 tickets for everyone ages 6 and above start at about $46 each.

 The summer show has a couple of steep staircases.
 Because of that, if you have mobility issues, we suggest you don’t visit the Vallea Lumina.
 If you don’t mind climbing a few stairs, and hiking up and down some fairly easy slopes, however, then we highly recommend the experience!
 Strollers are also not allowed on the trails.

 For most people, the experience isn’t too strenuous.
-The total distance for the summer show is around 1.5 kilometres (and in the winter it’s around 1 kilometre).
+The total distance for the summer show is around 1.5 km (and in the winter it’s around 1 km).

 Vallea Lumina in Winter

 There isn’t an exact time length for the experience as you can walk at your own pace.
-The winter show though usually takes around 30 to 45 minutes.
-Tickets cost about $49.99 for adults and teens (ages 13+) and $39.99 for youth (ages 6-12).
-Children ages 5 years and younger are free.
+The winter show, though, usually takes around one hour.
+Tickets start at about $55 for everyone ages 6 and above.
+Children ages 5 years and younger enter for free.

 As Vallea Lumina is entirely outdoors, make sure to bundle up!
 Except for during dangerous storms or other extreme circumstances, the event doesn’t get cancelled.
 As a result, if it rains on your scheduled day don’t expect to get a refund.
 Umbrellas are not allowed since they can block other peoples’ view of the lights, so bring a rain jacket!